failmap/failmap/README.md

 ## 3: Generic install steps
-Install Tox, which helps to install the rest of the dependancies of this project:
+Install Tox, which helps to install the rest of the dependencies of this project:

 ```bash
 pip3 install --user tox